oroinc/orocommerce/src/Oro/Bundle/ActionBundle/Resources/doc/configuration-reference.md

     *array*
     Parameters related to widget component.
 Can be specified next options: *allowMaximize*, *allowMinimize*, *dblclick*, *maximizedHeightDecreaseBy*, *width*, etc.
-* **datagrid_confirm**
+* **confirmation**
     *string*
-    You can show confirmation message before action in datagrid start execution.
+    You can show confirmation message before action starts execution.
 Translate constant should be available for JS - placed in jsmessages.*.yml

 Example